 Please be aware that Island Connect K -12 does not have a general attendance requirement.
-However, it is in your best interests to make a habit of checking in with Mr. Graf (your teacher) at least once a week - face to face, by email, phone or through the virtual office link above.
+However, it is in your best interests to make a habit of checking in with your teacher at least once a week - face to face or by email.
 Past learners have stated that such contact promotes engagement with the course materials and serves to motivate them to complete the work in a timely fashion.